Data shows that outbreaks in England’s offices in lockdown are major contributors to the spread of Covid.

 So, it’s with no surprise to us that some latest data confirms that Offices have been responsible for significant Covid spread.

 “Public Health England figures, obtained via a Freedom of Information request, suggests offices have had more outbreaks compared to other workplaces” the report states, “The figures reveal for the first time which are the most susceptible to COVID outbreaks, with offices coming top.”

-So, we would remind clients and readers alike, that your first decision must be taken from a moral perspective, “do we need our staff at work?”.
-The Government advice is clear in respect to working from home, if you can, you must and should do so until the spring, employers are required to facilitate this.
+So, we would remind clients and readers alike, that your first decision must be taken from a moral perspective, “Do we need our staff at work?”.
+The Government’s advice is clear with respect to working from home, if you can, you must and should do so until the spring, employers are required to facilitate this.

 There is now an increasing number of companies being reported for not only Covid secure workplace breaches but also asking staff to work in the office or at the business premises when previously working from home in lockdown 1 and 2 or just ignoring government rules when staff could easily work from home with the correct IT and technical support.
 The Health and Safety Executive received nearly 4,000 Covid-related complaints about workplaces in January.

 - Staff should work from home if they can until the spring, you as their employer are required to facilitate this as per government guidance issued in October.